-It is mid-October 2018 and the world is learning…of another incident, presumably (Chinese) state-sponsored, wherein there was either an attempted or actual theft of IP (intellectual property) from a U.S. company.
+Why do business management teams express surprise when they learn high value intangible assets have been stolen…it’s mid-October 2018 and the world is learning of another incident, presumably (Chinese) state-sponsored, wherein there was either an attempted or actual theft of IP (intellectual property) from a U.S. company.

 Federal law enforcement officials state…in their 16-page indictment, that Mr. Xu tried to steal proprietary information about jet engine fan blade designs from a GE Aviation plant located in a northern suburb of Cincinnati, Ohio named Evendale.
 The ‘Evendale plant’ as it is widely referred throughout southeast Ohio, is known for, among other things, being one of the world’s top jet engine suppliers for commercial and military aircraft. https://kpstrat.com/wp-admin/post.php?post=5235&action=edit&rp4wp_parent=11648

-This case is important and may well be distinctive…compared to previous espionage – economic espionage incidents on multiple, not insignificant levels…
+This case is important and may well be distinctive…compared to previous espionage – economic espionage incidents on multiple levels…

 1. Mr. Xu is reported to be employed by the China’s Ministry of State Security, which, not insignificantly, is China’s primary spy agency.